grainer/front-end/README.md

 # How to submit

-- [ ] create a private copy of this repo
+- [ ] Create a private copy of this repo
 - [ ] Complete the task above in a feature branch
 - [ ] Create a pull request against your private repository master branch
 - [ ] In the PR, write how much time it took you to finish the exercise